 William Shakespeare was the master of multiple meaning.
 Juliet’s “What’s in a name …” muse about her Romeo riffs on the arbitrary, insubstantial nature of labels.
 But, given the gravity of what’s ahead, now is the time consider the power of words to change the course of events.
 It is a lesson that those of us trying to broadcast an understanding of this crisis should heed.

-Marc Mendelson is xxx at xxx. [please provide position and affiliation in full]

-e-mail: [please provide preferred email]

-xxx [please name other authors and give same details as those requested above]
+Marc Mendelson is Professor of Infectious Diseases and Head of the Division of Infectious Diseases & HIV Medicine at Groote Schuur Hospital, University of Cape Town.

+Marc.mendelson@uct.ac.za

+Manica Balasegaram is Director of the Global Antibiotic Research and Development Partnership, Drugs for Neglected Diseases Initiative, Geneva, Switzerland. mbalasegaram@dndi.org

+Tim Jinks is Strategy Development Lead for Drug Resistant Infections at the Wellcome Trust, London, UK

+T.jinks@wellcome.ac.uk

+Céline Pulcini is Professor of Infectious Diseases in Nancy University Hospital and leads a research team on Antimicrobial Stewardship at the University of Lorraine, in Nancy, France

+celine.pulcini@univ-lorraine.fr

+Mike Sharland is Professor of Paediatric Infectious Diseases at the Institute of Infection and Immunity.
+St. Georges Hospital, University of London, London, UK

+Mike.Sharland@stgeorges.nhs.uk

 References